Nantero1/ai-first-devops-toolkit/examples/02-devops/pr-description/README.md

 ## Files
 - `input.json` - The prompt and PR context
 - `schema.json` - JSON schema for structured PR descriptions
+- `input.yaml` - Same content as input.json but in YAML format (more readable)
+- `schema.yaml` - Same schema as schema.json but in YAML format (more readable)
 - `README.md` - This documentation

 ## Example: